ysyk2021/the-power-of-strategic-listing-maximizing-your-productivity-and-achieving-your-goals/src/chapter-3-1.md

-Chapter: The Importance of Assessing Your Current Listing Approach when Seeking to Maximize Productivity and Achieve Goals
+The Importance of Assessing Your Current Listing Approach when Seeking to Maximize Productivity and Achieve Goals
 ==========================================================================================================================

 Introduction